SadieJames3/front-end-portfolio-project-SJ/presentation.md

 Add the API you will be consuming: www.themealdb.com/api/json/v1/1/random.php

 Bonus: Add Wireframes:
-Please Slack me & Dan in one thread with the Github URL for your project (edited)
+Please Slack me & Dan in one thread with the Github URL for your project (done)

+One click data generation
+Possibly the option to save the last five generated answers Ability to prompt data based on ingredients, dietary restrictions and preferences Should have a calorie breakdown of entire meal
+Should be able to create meals based on specific shopping lists